Nonthakornn/pipex/README.md

 - `waitpid`
 - libft is allowed

+## Note

+- `wc -w` - it also count all the word that exits on the same line.

 ## TODO

 - [ ] Do this the last before submit work - Change back `CFLAGS = -Wall`